-Contract negotiation is a critical part of the relationship between the associate veterinarian and practice owner.
+Contract negotiation is a critical part of the relationship between associate veterinarian and practice owner.
 Considerations for employment go far beyond simply discussing salary.
 Benefits, employee compatibility with the practice, and agreeing upon a contract that is mutually beneficial are essential to a positive working relationship.
-Utilizing negotiation tactics and understanding generational differences make the process of contract negotiation a fruitful experience for both parties.
+Utilizing negotiation tactics and understanding generational differences make the process of contract negotiation a fruitful experience.

-Key words: contracts, salary, benefits, negotiation
+Key words: contract, salary, benefits, negotiation